Our Services > Sustainability Programs > Protecting Pollinators > Monarch Butterfly Conservation > Monarch Butterfly Conservation

-In 2018 the Town of North Hempstead took the Mayors’ Monarch Pledge by National Wildlife Federation.
+In 2018, the Town of North Hempstead first took the Mayors’ Monarch Pledge by National Wildlife Federation and has taken the pledge every year since.
 Through this program cities and towns pledge to take a number of specific actions to help the monarch butterfly (Danaus plexippus) and other pollinators whose populations are diminishing in the wild.

-Monarch populations have decreased by 90 percent since 1990.
+The eastern monarch butterfly population has declined by more than 80% over the past two decades.
 This is due to numerous threats, particularly loss of habitat due to agricultural practices, development and cropland conversion.
 Another main reason for the decline is the eradication of milkweed both in agricultural areas as well as in urban and suburban landscapes, which is the sole food for monarch caterpillars.
-The degradation of wintering habitat in Mexico and California has had a negative impact on the species.
+The degradation of wintering habitat in Mexico has had a negative impact as well.
 Climate change is affecting their migration timing and leading to destruction of habitat due to intense weather events (drought, hurricanes, flooding etc.).

 You can help too!
 Here are some ways you can help monarchs and pollinators in your yard and garden:

 Plant native host plants - use native milkweed species, like butterfly milkweed, in your garden.
 Milkweed is the only food source for monarch caterpillars and adults also feed on the nectar in their blooms.

 Plant native nectar plants - plants like Joe-Pye weed and goldenrod species provide important food and habitat for monarchs and other pollinators.